 Earth Monument of Florida by Alan Sonfist

-Over the past year, the COVID-19 pandemic has revealed how vulnerable humanity is to unexpected crises.
+The COVID-19 pandemic has revealed how vulnerable humanity is to unexpected crises.
 The same can be said about the environment.
-Natural systems rely on an array of delicate environmental balances for existence, and many of these fragile balances, crucial for life as we know it, are being impacted by overpopulation, pollution, the burning of fossil fuels, and deforestation.
+Natural systems rely on an array of delicate environmental balances for existence, and many of these fragile balances, crucial for life as we know it, are being impacted by overpopulation, pollution, the burning of fossil fuels and deforestation.

-This spring, as a part of Stetson's Artists and Lecturers Series, the Gillespie Museum and the Hand Art Center are co-hosting the pioneering land artist Alan Sonfist, who will explore some of these environmental transitions in a joint exhibit entitled "Earth Pandemic."
+In spring 2021, as a part of Stetson's Artists and Lecturers Series, the Gillespie Museum and the Hand Art Center co-hosted the pioneering land artist Alan Sonfist, who explored some of these environmental transitions in a joint exhibit entitled "Earth Pandemic."

-From March 2-31, the Gillespie Museum will display Alan Sonfist's Earth Monument of Florida, a remarkable creation revealing glimpses of the state's geological history through an assemblage of actual rock samples taken from the substrate of the peninsula.
-The installation is a part of Sonfist's landmark stone sculpture series “Corings: 1971-2012,” based on the geology of urban landscapes.
-The artwork features geological block cores collected from zero to 150 feet below the earth's surface, from Tampa Bay east to the Atlantic, which provide Sonfist's medium in this unique compositional sculpture.
+From March 2 - December 3, 2021, the Gillespie Museum displayed Alan Sonfist's Earth Monument of Florida, a remarkable creation revealing glimpses of the state's geological history through an assemblage of actual rock samples taken from the substrate of the peninsula.
+The installation was a part of Sonfist's landmark stone sculpture series “Corings: 1971-2012,” based on the geology of urban landscapes.
+The artwork featured geological block cores collected from zero to 150 feet below the earth's surface, from Tampa Bay east to the Atlantic, which provided Sonfist's medium in this unique compositional sculpture.

 From Alan Sonfist's larger "Corings" series: "Earth Monument of Chicago," "Hidden Secrets of New York," and "Earth Monument of Atlanta"

-Sonfist’s artistic vision represented in Earth Monument of Florida can be examined in conjunction with the Gillespie Museum’s ongoing Florida Formations: Shifting Seas and Sediments exhibit, allowing visitors to consider and contemplate the various intersections of art and science, and offering deeper understanding and visualization of the largely-hidden geology of our Florida landmass.
+During the installation's display, Sonfist’s artistic vision represented in Earth Monument of Florida was examined in conjunction with the Gillespie Museum’s ongoing Florida Formations: Shifting Seas and Sediments exhibit, allowing visitors to consider and contemplate the various intersections of art and science, and offering deeper understanding and visualization of the largely-hidden geology of our Florida landmass.

 The Gillespie Museum's ongoing exhibit "Florida Formations: Shifting Seas and Sediments"